 Luke Combs is honestly one of my current favorites in country music.
 After I saw him performing at the iHeartCountry Festival in 2018 with a red solo cup in hand, I knew I liked him.
-This One's For You and This One's For You Too (an extension of the first album) have had four number one hits on the country airplay, which is incredibly impressive for such a new face.
+This One's For You and This One's For You Too (an extension of the first album) has had four number one hits on the country airplay, which is incredibly impressive for such a new face.
 He's come a long way in a short amount of time and I'm personally enjoying watching his journey.

 Luke Albert Combs was raised in Asheville, North Carolina.
-The 28-year old singer moved to Nashville one month shy of graduating from Appalachian State University.
+The singer moved to Nashville one month shy of graduating from Appalachian State University.
 Luckily for him, things worked in his favor as he was born for a music career in the spotlight.

 He released two EPs in 2014, The Way She Rides and Can I Get an Outlaw.
 Following his first single "Hurricane" (which sold 15,000 copies in its first week), it's been quite a ride for Combs.
 The song debuted at number 46 on the country charts, but we re-released after he signed a record deal with Columbia Nashville and hit number one on the Billboard chart.
 Since then, Combs has ruled country radio -- and for good reason.